Swansky/SSCS/readme.md

 - `required` - If the parameter is required (default: true)
 - `defaultValue` - The default value of the parameter (default: "")

-### Providers

-If you need to provide an instance to a command you can use the `addProvider` method in the `CommandManagerBuilder` class.
-And add a parameter to the command method with the type of the instance you want to provide.
-If parameter don't have a `@Param` annotation, an instance will be provided from internal providers or from added providers.
-#### By default

-By default, the command manager can provide the following instances:

-- CommandManager
-- SlashCommandInteractionEvent

 #### Example

 ```java